-Successful applicants to the MRIAS program will be provided with a letter outlining the inprinciple cash commitment and a Letter of Support to accompany their application to the External Program.
+Successful applicants to the MRIAS program will be provided with a letter outlining the inprinciple cash commitment and a Letter of Support to accompany their application to CUREator+.

-If the Letter of Support is required to be provided on a specific format or template by the External Program, the Activity Lead must indicate this on the Application Form and provide the template to OMRI, upon notification of their successful application.
+If the Letter of Support is required to be provided on a specific format or template by CUREator+ the Activity Lead must indicate this on the Application Form and provide the template to OMRI, upon notification of their successful application.

-If the External Program does not mandate a specific format or template, the Activity Lead will provide guidance to the Department of Health regarding the information to be included in the letter, preferably in a template with standardised wording.
+If CUREator+ does not mandate a specific format or template, the Activity Lead should provide guidance to OMRI regarding the information to be included in the letter, preferably in a template with standardised wording.